sabazinho73/Portfolio-Management-System/README.md

 # Portfolio Management System

-A C++ application for managing financial portfolios with stocks and bonds.
+This is the final project for CSC 211 - C++ application for managing financial portfolios with stocks and bonds.

 ## Features